okonomichiyaki/supercat/010-F07-admiral.md

 ✦ Can bot Influence a card with more agents than a Rival Regent?

 ✦ Can bot favorable combat for trophies against an Outlaw?

+✦ Can bot Secure or Influence Rogue Admirals or Imperial Defectors?

+- Discard Imperial Defectors if secured.

+## Act III

+✦ Does bot have more unbuilt ships than any Rivals?

+- Can bot Build ships?

+✦ Does bot control fewer than 9 planets?

+- Can bot Build, Repair, Move or favorable combat for control of a planet?
+- Is bot a Regent but not First Regent, and is the Imperial Council "In Session"?

+	- If bot was First Regent, would bot control 9 or more planets during scoring?
+		- Can bot Secure or Influence the Imperial Council?

 <div class="pagebreak"> </div>
 <#endif>